msundarv/MSundarV/README.md

 ![](https://github.com/Msundarv/Msundarv/blob/master/intro.gif)

-Working with computers has always been my passion, and programming is what gives my life a meaning.
-I love to work on Frontier Technologies involving Machine Intelligence like Natural Language Processing, Computer Vision, Time Series Analysis.
-I believe they can better serve humanity, and I want to be a part of it.
+Working with computers has always been my passion, and programming is what gives my life meaning.
+I love to work on frontier technologies.
+I believe technology can better serve humanity, and I want to be a part of it.

 ## To know more about me 🌎:
 - [Link](http://msundarv.com/) to my personal website 🏠